 William didn’t speak much English, so the language of the (English) court was French, a tradition that his descendants continued for centuries.
 As such, approximately 45% of words in English are rooted in French.

 However, this lingustic complicity would not do much to avoid the centuries of warfare between the English Kings and the Kings of France.
+You can read more fun quotes about the rivalry between the British and French here.

 5. Alienor of Aquitaine